P. S. Subrahmanya Sastri: Awards and felicitations

 In the fifth title, the Mahaswami implied that Sanskrit and Tamil represented the rivers Ganga and Yamuna and English represented Antarvahini Saraswathi since his proficiency in English was hidden in his works.

 Personality

-Subrahmanya Sastri was a voracious reader, versatile writer and an erudite scholar.
-Apart from his mastery over Sanskrit, Tamil and English, he also studied German, French, Telugu, Kannada and Malayalam.
-Subrahmanya Sastri, who was known for his simplicity, taught Tirukkural to a manual scavenger during his retired life at Tiruvaiyaru.
+Subrahmanya Sastri read and wrote in various fields.
+In addition to Sanskrit, Tamil, and English, he studied German, French, Telugu, Kannada, and Malayalam.
+During his retirement at Tiruvaiyaru, he taught Tirukkural to a manual scavenger.

 Subrahmanya Sastri was extremely kind to his students that sometimes he would pay their course and examination fee.
 He had studied the Rg, Yajur and Sama Vedas and taught them to many students.
 He had also published about 40 books besides his contribution of research articles in journals.

 Death

 Subrahmanya Sastri died on 20 May 1978 at Tiruvaiyaru.

 An Endowment has been created in his name in 1997 at the Kuppuswami Sastri Research Institute and every year lecture is being arranged under this Endowment.